 Errors at the initial stages of tasks are regularly seen and may be the result of learners not ensuring that they have read the task instructions fully.
-In addition some learners have not given the required final answer as asked for in the question. e.g., giving a fraction as an answer, when the task asks for a percentage or decimal.
+In addition some learners have not given the required final answer as asked for in the question. eg giving a decimal as an answer, when the task asks for a fraction or percentage.

-Learners should be guided to read questions more than once and in the case of paper based assessments can be encouraged to underline or highlight key information essential to the tasks.
+Centres should encourage learners to read questions thoroughly and more than once and in the case of paper-based assessments can be encouraged to underline or highlight key information essential to the tasks.
+This facility is also available for the online assessments.